The business community has rallied in support of bushfire affected communities through BizRebuild, providing practical and in-kind assistance.

 Google are working with Infoxchange to add a bushfire services section to the Ask Izzy website, which lists over 370,000 support services across Australia to connect people with help in times of need.

-Good is also working to assist small businesses to help address immediate issues with their online presence.
+Google is also working to assist small businesses to help address immediate issues with their online presence.

-HSBC Australia will contribute AUD200,000 from its Global Disaster Relief Fund to provide immediate aid to affected communities and care for injured wildlife and habitats.
+Contributed AUD200,000 from its Global Disaster Relief Fund to provide immediate aid to affected communities and care for injured wildlife and habitats.
 The funds will be allocated equally between the Australian Red Cross and World Wildlife Fund (WWF) Australia.

-HSBC Australia will match worldwide employee donations towards bushfire relief efforts, with matched contributions also going to the Australian Red Cross and WWF Australia.
+Matched worldwide employee donations towards bushfire relief efforts, with matched contributions also going to the Australian Red Cross and WWF Australia.

-HSBC Australia employees who are volunteers with emergency services organisations will be given uncapped paid leave for all time spent volunteering.
+Employees who are volunteers with emergency services organisations will be given uncapped paid leave for all time spent volunteering.

 HSBC is also introducing a range of measures to support clients affected by bushfires, such as deferrals for loan repayments and credit line increases.